Christopher Duntsch: Arrest and prosecution

-Over objections from Duntsch's lawyers, prosecutors called many of Duntsch's other patients to the stand in order to prove that his actions were intentional.
-According to his lawyers, Duntsch had not realized how poorly he had performed as a surgeon until he heard the prosecution experts tell the jury about his many blunders on the operating table.
+Over objections from Duntsch's lawyers, prosecutors called Passmore, Morgoloff, and Summers as witnesses in order to prove that his actions were intentional.
+They also called Martin and Brown's families to testify as well.
+Prosecutors wanted to show that Duntsch knew he was "reasonably certain" to maim Efurd, and should have never taken her into surgery.
+According to his lawyers, Duntsch did not realize how poorly he had performed as a surgeon until he heard the prosecution experts tell the jury about his many blunders in the operating room.
 Duntsch's defense blamed their client's actions on poor training and lack of oversight by the hospitals.
 Shughart countered that the 2011 email, sent after his first surgeries went wrong, proved that Duntsch knew his actions were intentional.

-After 13 days of trial, the jury needed only four hours to convict him for the maiming of Efurd.
-On February 20, 2017, he was sentenced to life in prison.
+After thirteen days of trial, the jury needed only four hours to convict Duntsch for the maiming of Efurd.
+At the punishment phase (as the penalty phase is called in Texas), prosecutors called 10 more patients who had been maimed by Duntsch after he maimed Efurd.
+They argued that Duntsch had "sentenced his patients to a life of pain (or death)," and "deserved the same lifelong sentence" they received.
+On February 20, 2017, the jury needed only an hour to sentence him to life in prison.
 On December 10, 2018, the Texas Court of Appeals affirmed Duntsch's conviction by a 2–1 split decision.
 On May 8, 2019, the Texas Court of Criminal Appeals refused Duntsch’s petition for discretionary review.
 The four hospitals that employed Duntsch have ongoing civil cases against him.

 Imprisonment

-Duntsch is housed at the O. B. Ellis Unit outside Huntsville.
-He is not eligible for parole until 2045, when he will be 74 years old.
+Duntsch, Texas Department of Criminal Justice #02139003, is housed at the O. B. Ellis Unit outside Huntsville.
+Even with credit for time served in the Dallas County jail before trial, he is not eligible for parole until July 2045, when he will be 74 years old.

 Reactions

-The conviction of Duntsch has been called a precedent-setting case, as it is believed to be the first time that a physician has been convicted on criminal charges for actions in the course of their medical work.
+Duntsch's conviction has been called a precedent-setting case, as it is believed to be the first time in U.S. history that a physician was convicted on criminal charges for actions taken in the course of medical work.
 The Dallas County district attorney's office called it "a historic case with respect to prosecuting a doctor who had done wrong during surgery."

-The director of neurosurgery at UT Southwestern, Carlos Bagley, testifying for the defense, said that "the only way this happens is that the entire system fails the patients."
+Testifying for the defense, UT Southwestern director of neurosurgery Carlos Bagley said that "the only way this happens is that the entire system fails the patients."
 A neurosurgery expert for Duntsch's defense team himself said, "The conditions which created Dr. Duntsch still exist, thereby making it possible for another to come along."